 SNHU's public administration degree online prepares you for careers in a range of organizations and industries.
 You can embark on a career in government or government agencies at the city, state, national or international levels.
 You might also pursue employment at charitable or nonprofit organizations, universities, government organizations or private businesses.
 Positions range from organizational governance to administration to finance.

-Employment growth for administrative services managers is projected to increase 12 percent by 2022, according to the U.S. Bureau of Labor Statistics.
-Growth will come from the continued need for municipal governments to provide services such as fire protection, criminal justice systems, public works, libraries, schools, public health, transportation, housing and development due to an expanding population.
+Employment growth for administrative services managers is projected to increase 10% by 2026, according to the U.S. Bureau of Labor Statistics.* Growth will come from the continued need for municipal governments to provide services such as fire protection, criminal justice systems, public works, libraries, schools, public health, transportation, housing and development due to an expanding population.
 Employment opportunities for those with a degree in public administration and public administration experience are increasing in the private sector as regulation becomes more complex.

 The bachelor's in public administration program at SNHU prepares you for a variety of roles, including: